Akumucollins/Password_Locker/README.md

 ---

 ## Description
 > This application  allows users to  manage their passwords and even generate new unique random passwords for the users.
-Users can also able create new account, display and view the saved accounts, find the existing accounts and delete an account.
+Users can also create new account, display and view the saved accounts, find the existing accounts and delete an account.

 ## Setup/Installation Requirements
 * install the latest python3 in your computer with $ sudo apt-get update and sudo apt-get install python3.6 command